fhirter/Software-Engineering/CloudAndServerless/Slides/Slides.md

 Therefore, a Cloud Native application is designed to leverage the cloud operating model.

-It is predictable, decoupled from the infrastructure, right-sized for capacity, and enables tight collaboration between development and operations.
+It is predictable, decoupled from the infrastructure, right-sized for capacity, and enables **tight collaboration between development and operations**.

 It can be decomposed into loosely-coupled, independently-operating services that are resilient from failures, driven by data, and operate intelligently across geographic regions.

----

-While Cloud Native applications always have a clean separation of state and compute, there are two major classes of Cloud Native applications: stateful and stateless.

-Each class addresses and excels in a different set of use-cases; non-trivial modern Cloud Native applications are usually a combination and composition of the two.

 # Chancen